 I’m just back from Istanbul, where I checked out how an iconic global crossroads has learned to manage Covid for the throngs of travelers who have continued coming here almost throughout the pandemic.
 Unlike the great majority of countries, Turkey has been welcoming international travelers for more than a year now, and when it got ready to vaccinate its citizens, it chose to vaccinate everyone in its travel industry first.
 This means that everyone who has regular contact with tourists is double-vaccinated.
 Turkey’s caseload is lower than the caseload back home (Turkey is currently averaging 23 cases per 100,000 people, vs. 47 cases per 100,000 in the U.S.), and its vaccination rate is catching up to that of the United States (57% of Turkey’s population has received one shot, vs. 61% in the US).

 Turkey is a country where it’s easy to eat every meal outdoors—in the spring, summer, or fall—and to focus your sightseeing outside too, as the country is an outdoor museum.
 The first portion of this family trip—our sail in a private boat along the Turquoise Coast—was a Covid-safe experience from start to finish.
 Istanbul was more challenging: It’s a big, bustling city full of museums, mosques, and other indoor spaces that are tourist magnets, some with single-entry points.
 Since this was my fifth trip to Turkey, I’ve got a good sense of what’s normal for travelers in Istanbul, which helped as I investigated what’s changed, what hasn’t, what’s open, what’s closed, what’s safe, what’s not, what’s easy, what’s hard, and how to enjoy one of the world’s most vibrant and exotic cities to the max while staying safe.
-If you’d like to take a trip like mine, or plan one anywhere else in the world, contact us via the black buttons on The WOW List or the big black button below.
+If you’d like to take a trip like mine, or plan one anywhere else in the world, contact us via the black buttons on The WOW List.
 In the meantime, enjoy my photos!

 My number-one hotel tip